 Veritas Academy requires 28 credits for graduation.
 Twenty-five of these twenty-eight credits must be earned in the following areas: Minimum number of credits in different study areas:

-Veritas has three sports teams and participates in a cooperative athletics agreement with Warwick High School.
-A variety of fine arts opportunities and clubs are available.
+Veritas offers three sports (Boys and Girls Cross Country, Girls Volleyball, Boys Basketball) and participates in a cooperative athletics agreement with Warwick High School.
+A variety of fine arts opportunities and clubs are available, including orchestra, drama, and more.

 Veritas Academy is accredited by the Association of Classical and Christian Schools (ACCS).